Multilingual Chatbots Making Conversational AI Vernacular

-2019 began with a report from Dentsu Aegis that highlighted three V’s that will drive digital media growth for the foreseeable future – Voice, Vernacular and Video.
+A report from Dentsu Aegis highlighted three V’s that will drive digital media growth for the foreseeable future – Voice, Vernacular, and Video.

 Having already made considerable headway in the area of Voice bots, our team at Haptik turned their attention towards the second V – Vernacular.